olga-demidko/documentation/docs/guide/vulnerabilities/31-default-login-location.md

     </tr>
 </table>

-Default Login Location vulnerability opens access for attackers to:
+This vulnerability allows an attacker to get access to:
 * User account provisioning
 * Website design and layout
 * Data manipulation